Can’t-Miss Features in the Revamped Big Cities Health Inventory Data Platform

 Effective public health practice and policymaking depends on having reliable and timely health information.
 The Drexel Urban Health Collaborative team has updated the data platform to reflect data from 2010-2019 thus enabling visualization of data trends over time.

 Easy to Use, Download and Share

 This data can be used in a variety of settings – however it may fit one’s needs!
 It features downloadable and shareable charts and data points.
 Additionally, the entire dataset is available for download as a .csv file.
 This data can be analyzed to inform public health programs, used for dissertation or thesis research, or for grant applications, among other things.

-The BCHI has a long history of being driven by city-level epidemiologists, originally as a book of excel spreadsheets, and now, 15 years later, as an online resource.
-The first iteration of the online platfrom was launched by BCHC with funding from CDC in 2016.
+The BCHI has a long history of being driven by city-level epidemiologists, originally as a book of Excel spreadsheets, and now, 15 years later, as an online resource. we launched the first iteration of the online platform in 2016 with funding from CDC.
 In 2019, we entered into a partnership with the Drexel UHC to manage this work for us and our members.
 The platform is primarily supported by the U.S. Centers for Disease Control and Prevention through their cooperative agreement (5U38OT000172-03) with the National Association of County and City Health Officials (NACCHO).
-We thank both of them, and the Coalition’s other funders and partners, for their support of this work.
+We thank these organizations and the Coalition’s other funders and partners, for their support of this work.
 Note that views related to the data do not necessarily reflect the views of the funders.